• Dealer Licensing in Connecticut

 The inspector will also look for proper use of required signs (Lemon Law and VIN etching for new car dealers; Customer rights, labor, and storage law signs for used car dealers).

-Pass the state inspection process and you will be issued a Connecticut dealer license, which will be good for one year.
+Pass the state inspection process and you will be issued a Connecticut dealer license.